-With a bar, restaurant, DJ, MC, and kids games throughout the day, the event is free to spectators and the race closes as the sun sets over the creek.
-We only ask that you come with your best cheering skills to give the competitors a much needed boost as they transition between the swim-bike-run legs.
+With a bar, restaurant, DJ, MC, and kids games throughout the day, the event is free to spectators and closes as the sun sets over the creek.
+We only ask that you come with your best cheering skills to give the competitors, dubbed the KGT250, a much needed boost as they transition between the swim-bike-run legs.

 Where to stay